rivet-gg/modules/README.md

 deno task start
 ```

+Under the hood, this runs the `build`, `migrate`, and `entrypoint` tasks.
+You can also run each one individually.

 ## Goals

 - **Package manager for game services** Adding backend functionality to your game should be as easy as one command